RUNNING-TURTLE/STAT-350-Final-Project/README.md

 | num_social_security_ben_per_1000_resid | 193.2333 | 193.0000 |

 ## Data Preprocessing
-1) We extract all our variables from appropriate U.S. 2000 cencus data tables into a dataframe (original dataset)
+1) We extract all our variables from appropriate U.S. 2000 cencus data tables into a dataframe (original dataset).
-2) Create another copy of the dataframe and incldue Crazytown (new dataset)
+2) Create another copy of the dataframe and incldue Crazytown (new dataset).
-3) Unit normal scaling for all appropriate variables
+3) Unit normal scaling for all appropriate variables.

 The resulting output from data preprocessing are two dataframes called "X_scaled" and "X_new_scaled".
 The only difference between the two is that X_new_scaled contains Crazytown.